softchris/azure-book/deployment/deploy-a-container.md

 So the correct command in our case, using the correct values would be:

-> docker tag aci-tutorial-app chriscontainerregistry.azurecr.io/aci-tutorial-app:v1
+> docker tag aci-tutorial-app [container registry name].azurecr.io/aci-tutorial-app:v1

 Run `docker images` command at this point, to verify it was correctly created.
 It should look something like this: